awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/enhanced-data-sharing-program.md

  **How does the timing of the Sales Compensation Report relate to the timing of the Disbursement Report that I receive from AWSMP?**

- The Sales Compensation Report is available in AMMP and via the CAS API on the 15th day of each month\.
-Disbursement Reports are typically published between the 10th and 13th of each month\.
+ The Sales Compensation Report is available in AMMP and via the CAS API on the fifteenth day of each month\.
+Disbursement Reports are typically published between the tenth and thirteenth of each month\.
 For questions regarding your specific Disbursement Report delivery schedule, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

  **How does the timing of the Sales Compensation Report relate to the timing of the Monthly Billed Revenue Report that I receive from AWSMP?**

- The Sales Compensation Report and Monthly Billed Revenue Report are both published on the 15th day of each month and contain information regarding monthly billed revenue\.
+ The Sales Compensation Report and Monthly Billed Revenue Report are both published on the fifteenth day of each month and contain information regarding monthly billed revenue\.
 The Monthly Billed Revenue Report does not include identifiable customer data; line items from these two reports can be cross\-referenced using the Transaction Reference ID\.